jbconway/inst414-final-project-Jillian-Conway/README.md

 This command will execute the entire workflow, including:

 - Extracting, transforming, and loading the raw bird data

- - Performing descriptive analysis and generating summary statistics
+- Training a logistic regression model to predict significant population presence in a region

- - Creating visualizations such as abundance histograms and bird location maps
+- Evaluating the model using a confusion matrix and classification report

- - All outputs (processed data, analysis results, and visualizations) will be saved in the appropriate data/ subfolders.
+- Saving visualizations and evaluation metrics to the data/analyzed/ directory

 ## Code Package Structure